MicrosoftDocs/architecture-center/docs/solution-ideas/articles/project-15-iot-sustainability-content.md

 - For more information about deploying to Azure and customizing conservation and ecological sustainability solutions, see [Project 15 Open Platform on GitHub][Project 15 on GitHub].
 - [Introduction to Azure IoT][Introduction to Azure IoT]
-- [Internet of Things Event Learning Path][Internet of Things Learning Path]
+- [Internet of Things event learning path][Internet of Things Learning Path]
-- [Microsoft & Sustainability][Microsoft & Sustainability]
+- [Microsoft and sustainability][Microsoft & Sustainability]
-- [Seeed Studio's IoT Into the Wild][Seeed Studio’s IoT Into the Wild]
+- [Seeed Studio's IoT into the wild][Seeed Studio’s IoT Into the Wild]

 ## Related resources